mpastor2017/DataViz/README.md

 ```

 ### Step 3 (Push to remote repo)
-Now you are ready to your solutions:
+Now you are ready push your solutions:
 ```
 git push -u origin <branch_name>
 ```
-If this step is completed successfully, you will see the following message: *Branch <\branch_name\> set up to track remote branch ana222 from origin*.
+If this step is completed successfully, you will see the following message: *Branch <\branch_name\> set up to track remote branch <\branch_name\> from origin*.

-Clone your repository of the homework assignment to this central private repository.
-Name it as lastname_firstname (for example: doe_john).

-For each homework assignment, create an empty git repository.
-Link it to git@github.com:MSIA/bigdatacourse.git

 ### Note:
 If you upload your solutions a long time before the deadline, other students will have access to them.
-It would be best if you pushed your work to the remote repository just a few hours before the deadline.
+It would be best if you pushed your work to the remote repository as close to the deadline as possible.